mateuszone/Foodapp/README.md

 $ python manage.py runserver
 ```

-Note:
+## Note
-in the settings file you should complete your own database settings.
+in the settings file you should complete your own database settings.</br>
 To makeapp fully working add some records from /admin site or shell because some views need last_created_record so there is need to have at least one to be make that app work.